Corned Beef is easy to cook for a flavorful entree, perfect served alongside potatoes and cabbage (or for making a delicious Reuben sandwich)!

 How to Cook Corned Beef

-1. Place the corned beef a stock pot.
-Add the spice packet, a bottle of dark beer and enough water to cover the corned beef completely.
+1. Place corned beef in a stock pot.
+Add the spice packet, a bottle of dark beer, and water (full recipe below).

-2. Bring it to a boil and cover, cooking on a low simmer for 2 1/2 – 3 1/2 hours.
+2. Simmer for 2 1/2 – 3 1/2 hours.
 This cooking time will vary depending on the size and shape of the corned beef.

 3. Once fork tender, remove the corned beef from the liquid and rest for at least 20 minutes.

-Corned Beef must always be cut across the grain.
+IMPORTANT TIP: Corned beef must always be cut across the grain.
 Look at the beef and you can see the direction of the fibers of the meat, you’ll want to cut the opposite way the fibers run for the most tender meat!

 What To Serve with Corned Beef

 Corned beef only needs the simplest side dishes to make your meal complete.
-To keep the traditional Irish theme going, serve it with cabbage, colcannon, or mashed potatoes.
+To keep the traditional Irish theme going, serve it with cabbage, colcannon, or German potato salad.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text